Stenting By India's Premier Vascular Surgeons

 At present there are 3 treatment options for Abdominal Aortic Aneurysm:

-Little AAAs (less than 5 cms or about 2 inches), that don’t seem to be rapidly growing or inflicting symptoms, have a low occurrence of rupture and sometimes require no treatment apart from watchful waiting under the guidance of a vascular disease specialist.
+Little AAAs (less than 5 cms or about 2 inches), that don’t seem to be rapidly growing or inflicting symptoms, have a low occurrence of rupture and sometimes require no treatment apart from watchful waiting under the guidance of an Endovascular Surgeon in Hyderabad.
 This typically includes follow-up ultrasound exams at regular intervals to determine if the aneurysm has developed.

 The foremost common treatment for an outsized, un-ruptured aneurysm is open surgical repair by a vascular surgeon.
-This procedure involves an incision from slightest below of the breastbone to the highest of the pubic bone.
-The operating surgeon then clamps off the aorta, cuts open the aneurysm and sews in a graft to act as a bridge for the blood flow.
+This procedure involves an incision from the slightest below of the breastbone to the highest of the pubic bone.
+The Endovascular Surgeon in Hyderabad then clamps off the aorta, cuts open the aneurysm and sews in a graft to act as a bridge for the blood flow.
 The blood flow then goes through the plastic graft and no longer allows the direct pulsation pressure of the blood to further expand the frail aorta wall.

 Depends on the treatment given.